Aureum-Cloud/frp-Operator/README.md

 - Compatible with any IngressController
 - Portable IP address for flexibility

+## Installation via Helm

+To install the frp Operator using Helm, follow these steps:

+1. Add the frp Helm repository:

+    ```bash
+    helm repo add frp https://frp-operator.aureum.cloud
+    ```

+2. Install the frp Operator:

+    ```bash
+    helm install my-frp-operator frp/frp-operator --version 1.0.0
+    ```

+   This will deploy the frp operator into your Kubernetes cluster.

 ## Exit Server Resource

 An `ExitServer` resource defines the configuration for a frp exit server.
 Here's a sample ExitServer manifest: